OmarLaz97/Terraform_CICD/README.md

 ## Run the app

-The application is very easy to install and deploy in a Docker container.
+The application is very easy to run.

-Just by running a single command you will be able to create and deploy the an application using minikube on the ec2 machine
+Just by running a single command you will be able to create and deploy the application using minikube on the ec2 machine

 ```sh
 cd Terraform_CICD